Particular/docs.particular.net/nservicebus/sqlserver/design.md

 ### Primary queue

 Each endpoint has a single table representing the primary queue.
-The name of the primary queue matches the endpoint's name.
+The name of the primary queue matches the name of the endpoint.

 In a scale-out scenario this single queue is shared by all instances.